mattghali/enlist/README.md

 You can genereate consumer keys and access tokens for your account at https://apps.twitter.com/

 ## Command line arguments
+Defaults should be fine for most use, but available arguments are:
 ```
   --sleep SLEEP         interval to poll lists on (default 30)
   --chuds-list CHUDS_LIST